textpattern/textpattern/sites/README.txt

 multiple sites while having only a single copy of the Textpattern core code to maintain and update.

-In a fresh installation, the sites directory will contain a single subdirectory named 'site1'.
-You may rename the site1 directory to whatever you like.
+In a fresh installation, the sites directory contains a single subdirectory named 'site1'.
+This is a template of a default Textpattern multi-site.
+You can use the site1 directory directly and rename it to whatever you like.
+If you plan to add further sites to your multi-site installation at a later date, you can also retain it as a blank template for future sites.
-For example:

-    subdomain.example.com

-You may treat the site1 directory as a template for creating new Textpattern sites.
-Simply duplicate the entire site1 directory to a new directory (within the sites directory) with a name appropriate for your new site.
-For example:
+To set up a new site in your multi-site installation, simply duplicate the entire site1 directory to a new directory (within the sites directory) with a name appropriate for your new site.
+In the terminal, for example, change to the sites directory and enter:

-    cp -R site1 site2
+    cp -R site1 your-site-name

 IMPORTANT!
 Be sure to designate the "-R" option to cp so that symbolic links are maintained.

+Repeat this for each site in your multi-site installation.

 ============
 = Overview =